๐ŸงฒAP Physics 2

 Self-Check Questions

-1. Which two phenomena—total internal reflection and single-slit diffraction—both require specific conditions related to angles?
-What determines the critical value in each case?
+1. Both total internal reflection and single-slit diffraction depend on specific angle conditions.
+What determines the critical value in each case, and how are those conditions physically different?

 2. A student observes equally spaced bright fringes on a screen.
 How can they determine whether the pattern comes from a double-slit or a diffraction grating setup?

-3. Compare and contrast the thin lens equation for a converging lens versus a diverging lens.
+3. Compare the thin lens equation applied to a converging lens versus a diverging lens.
 How do the sign conventions help you predict whether an image is real or virtual?

 4. An FRQ describes light hitting a glass-air boundary from inside the glass.
 Under what conditions would you use Snell's law versus total internal reflection to analyze the situation?